Unsolemn/motofans-doc/README.md

 $ hugo server
 ```

-###How to configure new Hugo instance with docker.
+###How to configure new Hugo instance with docker:
  most cases there is no reasons to use Hugo with docker, because Hugo installation procedure is quit simple.
 E.g. for Ubuntu just download hugo release from https://github.com/spf13/hugo/releases, then run:
 ```
 $ sudo dpkg -i /path/to/hugo/deb/file